Entity Resolution Engine

 Transposition detection

-Optimized for short strings and name prefixes.
+Optimized for short strings and prefixes.
 Catches character transpositions and partial matches.

 Trigram Similarity